minvws/nl-covid19-data-dashboard/docs/choropleth-geojson.md

      - Deselect all
 4. Export by clicking **"Ok"**

-To make sure the coordinating system is correct we have to convert the exported files to lat and lon coordinates:
+To make sure the coordinate system is correct we have to convert the exported files to lat and lon coordinates:

 1. Create a new project and add the three files:
    - `cbs_landsdeel_2020_gegeneraliseerd.geojson`